-Refer to note 9 and note 13 of the consolidated financial statements
+Refer to note 9 of the consolidated financial statements

-The Group is exposed to credit risk on its receivable balances including contract receivables, contract assets, amounts due from related parties and retention receivables.
+The Group is exposed to credit risk on its receivable balances including contract receivables, contract assets, and retention receivables.
+The determination of expected credit loss ("ECL") involves significant estimates and judgement.